 What Is A Prenuptial Agreement and What Does It Protect?

 Immediately after Jeff Bezos and his wife split amicably, word got out that their marriage didn’t have a prenuptial arrangement.
 In an instant, Bezos’s $137 Billion fortune, much like the couple was divided in half.
 Nobody with such a significant amount of money should follow their lead.
 That leads us to ask many questions.
 What purpose does a prenuptial agreement serve?
-What do they protect and how does one best utilize the services of divorce lawyer to handle such matters?
+What do they protect and how does one best utilize the services of a divorce lawyer to handle such matters?

 In most states, the partners have to reveal their financial records and assets to each other.
 Both parties should have an attorney present – told you we were useful.
 A prenup does not fully entitle each party to their assets.
 Instead, it dictates fairness.
-For instance, after 15 years of marriage, your prenuptial agreement will take changes in your lifestyle into account (children, pay raises, etc).
+For instance, after 15 years of marriage, your prenuptial agreement will make changes in your lifestyle into account (children, pay raises, etc).
 Most couples include some form of compensation in the agreement.
 This ensures adequate protection of each party moving forward.
 Depending on the state, full disclosure of possible inheritance is a necessity.
 Despite all this, take precautions.
 When receiving counsel, make sure the other party has counsel as well.
-Use our attorney referral services if you ever need a divorce lawyer on short notice.
+Use our attorney referral services if you ever need a Lawyer on short notice.
 Through this measure, you ensure the validity of the prenup.

 Are Prenuptial Agreements a Good Idea?

 Getting a prenup is not a bad idea.
-Nonetheless, a divorce attorney advise you on the right move according to your situation.
+Nonetheless, a divorce attorney advises you on the right move according to your situation.
 While it is a good idea to have one, it’s not entirely necessary.
 Prenuptial agreements are especially useful for couples with a substantial asset imbalance.
 For instance, to further reiterate our point, Bezos’ premarital assets also took a hit.
 A good prenuptial agreement provides financial security to the ‘poorer’ half of the couple, delineates responsibilities such as debts, and protects the businesses of those involved.

 Although many consider most prenups ‘financial agreements’, this is not entirely true.
 They also address many decisions concerning child custody, holidays, and which religion the kids practice.
 Such issues undoubtedly create major contentions later on in the marriage.
 Admittedly, it’s difficult to discuss such matters.
 That’s why we extend our services to streamline the process.